JoeyHentges/GraphQL-User-Authentication-API/README.md

 # Node.js-Basic User Authentication API
-An API that makes user authentication simple, and secure.
+An API that makes user authentication simple.

 Note: The API does not handle sessions, but does keep track of the users last time signed in.